NijatZeynalov/Cleaning-Text-NLTK/README.md

 2. How to take a step up and use the more sophisticated methods in the NLTK library.

 But, before starting let's select our dataset.
 In this notebook, I will use text from Jalil Mammadguluzadeh who is notable Azerbaijani writer, great dramatist and democrat man-of-letter.
-The file includes a piece from writer’s narrative "Kishmish oyunu" story
+The file includes a piece from writer’s narrative "Kishmish oyunu" story.